jvmvik/collab/README.markdown

 GWT 2.4
 -------
-Framework for the server side.
+Framework to build advanced web application in java.

 GIN
 ---